run-llama/llama_index/docs/getting_started/concepts.md

 There are endless use cases for data-backed LLM applications but they can be roughly grouped into three categories:

 [**Query Engines**](/module_guides/deploying/query_engine/root.md):
-A query engine is an end-to-end pipeline that allow you to ask question over your data.
+A query engine is an end-to-end pipeline that allows you to ask questions over your data.
 It takes in a natural language query, and returns a response, along with reference context retrieved and passed to the LLM.

 [**Chat Engines**](/module_guides/deploying/chat_engines/root.md):
-A chat engine is an end-to-end pipeline for having a conversation with your data (multiple back-and-forth instead of a single question & answer).
+A chat engine is an end-to-end pipeline for having a conversation with your data (multiple back-and-forth instead of a single question-and-answer).

 [**Agents**](/module_guides/deploying/agents/root.md):
-An agent is an automated decision maker powered by an LLM that interacts with the world via a set of [tools](/module_guides/deploying/agents/tools/llamahub_tools_guide.md).
+An agent is an automated decision-maker powered by an LLM that interacts with the world via a set of [tools](/module_guides/deploying/agents/tools/llamahub_tools_guide.md).
 Agents can take an arbitrary number of steps to complete a given task, dynamically deciding on the best course of action rather than following pre-determined steps.
 This gives it additional flexibility to tackle more complex tasks.

 ```{admonition} Next Steps
 * Tell me how to [customize things](/getting_started/customization.rst)